 Matthew 9:16 – 17 Cloth and Wine Skins; what does it mean?
-Sometimes when we find Jesus saying something that leaves us with our head twisted to the side like a confused dog, it’s best to try to gather as much information you can around the verses that are strange.
+Sometimes when we find Jesus saying something that leaves us with our head twisted to the side like a confused dog, it’s best to try to gather as much information we can surrounding the verses that come across as strange.

-This is a study where we’re going to tackle the point that Jesus was trying to get across in these two strange verses.
+In this study, we’re going to tackle the point that Jesus was trying to get across in these two strange verses.
 But also, we’re going to take a good look at who he was speaking to when he said these things, as it makes a big difference as far as the meaning goes.

-I saw this question asked the other day somewhere, so I thought it as an opportunity to lay it out here the best as I understand, and provide a Matthew 9:16-17 commentary to help clear the air on these verses.
-Here they are in Matthew 9:
+I’ve seen this question asked a few times before, so I took the opportunity to lay it out here the best as I understand, and provide a Matthew 9:16-17 commentary to help clear the air on these verses.
+Here they are:

 16 No man putteth a piece of new cloth unto an old garment, for that which is put in to fill it up taketh from the garment, and the rent is made worse.
 17 Neither do men put new wine into old bottles: else the bottles break, and the wine runneth out, and the bottles perish: but they put new wine into new bottles, and both are preserved.

-An immediate answer would be to backup a couple of verses to get 16 and 17 into context.
-Like I said above, it’s best to do this to try to understand the situation, but it is also a good practice to avoid a “one liner theology” problem.
-And yes, any time I’ve ever come across someone building a house on top of one verse in scripture, more often than not it’s been taken out of context.
+And yes, any time I’ve ever come across someone building a house on top of one verse in scripture, more often than not, it’s been taken out of context.
 So try to keep things into the intended context when it comes to God’s Word.
-Anyways, I digress, let’s back it up to verse 12…

 Then Jesus follows these verses with the parables of the cloth and wineskins after an interruption from John’s disciples.
-It’s safe to say he’s answering the Pharisees’s question concerning eating with sinners.
+It’s safe to say he’s answering the Pharisees’ question concerning eating with sinners.
 And this is how I get there.

 The Immediate Truth

-Jesus is responding to the Pharisees first of all in these verses (Matthew 9:16 – 17,) and reading through any of the four gospels you can see what kind of people they are.
-Typically they are shown to be spiritually dead.
+Jesus is responding to the Pharisees first of all in these verses (Matthew 9:16 – 17), and reading through any of the four gospels, you can see what kind of people the Pharisees were.
+Generally speaking, they are shown to be spiritually dead.

-They being old wine skins couldn’t contain (or otherwise accept) the teachings (or new wine) of Jesus almost all of the time with very few exceptions.
-The publicans and sinners (at least as I see it) gave an opportunity for Jesus to start with fresh mindsets that were unspoiled with the doctrines of the Pharisees.
+They being old wineskins couldn’t contain (or otherwise accept) the teachings (or new wine) of Jesus almost all of the time with very few exceptions.
+The publicans and sinners (at least as I see it) allowed Jesus to start with fresh mindsets that were unspoiled with the doctrines of the Pharisees.

-This difference that Jesus is making takes me back to a supervisory position I held for awhile.
-It was almost better to hire someone with no experience than it was hiring someone with plenty of tenure.
-Reason being, is when you hire someone that has done something a certain way for ten or fifteen years, it’s very difficult to break them of old ways to conform to how things operate where they’ve just been hired.
+This difference that Jesus is making takes me back to a supervisory position I held for a while.
+It was almost better to hire someone with no experience than it was hiring someone with plenty of tenures.
+The reason being is when you hire someone that has done something a certain way for ten or fifteen years, it’s tough to break them of old ideas to conform to how things operate where they’ve just been hired.

-Hiring someone fresh off the street is sometimes preferred because they are not tainted with the practices of another place, and they are easier to mold into what the company really needs.
+Hiring someone fresh off the street is sometimes preferred.
+They aren’t tainted with the practices of another place, and they are easier to mold into what the company is looking for in an employee.
 But to even go anywhere with that, that person needs to be trainable in the first place.
-You’re not looking for a new wine skin that already been sealed, for a throwback to the topic at hand…
+You’re not looking for a new wineskin that’s already been sealed, (for a throwback to the topic at hand).

 Find out how the world is succeeding against the Saints and learn what we can do about it.
 Get your discounted copy of “Not of this World: Out of the Mire.”